 As you can see, the Casper performed very well in certain categories, such as motion isolation, temperature neutrality, and pressure relief.
 For more details about these ratings, check out our ratings breakdown below.

 Sleep Position Ratings

 As part of our ratings process, we evaluated the Casper across different body types and preferred sleep positions.
 In addition to physical testing, we surveyed our sleep expert team and analyzed reviews from verified mattress owners and customers.
 Our findings are listed in the table below.

 |Sleep Position||Less than 130 LBS||130 LBS - 230 LBS||Greater than 230 LBS|

 Casper Mattress Awards

-Based on positive ratings from our testing teams and verified owners, the Casper has earned the following awards in Tuck Mattress Guides.
+Based on positive ratings from our testing teams and verified owners, the Casper has earned the following awards in our Mattress Guides.